ABI-Software/ABIBook/PMR/PMR-exposing-cellml.rst

    **Selecting options for the model file subgroup**

 After selecting the subgroup options, you need to click the *Update* button to set the chosen options for the exposure builder.
+If you do not update the subgroup, the options you selected will be replaced by the default options when you click *Build*.

 For exposures where you wish to expose multiple models, click on the *Add file* button at this stage to create another subgroup.
 You can then use this to set up all the same options listed above for the additional model file.
 Remember to click *Update* when you have completed selecting the options for each subgroup before adding another subgroup.